 - Mechanical issues, such as vehicles that are out of alignment or feature loose wheel bearings, bent axles, or axles that flex too much, causing premature wear on the tires

-- Anything that causes air to escape from the tire and that makes it unable to support the weight of the vehicle
+- Anything that causes air to escape from the tire and makes it unable to support the vehicle’s weight.

-A blown tire is more often to occur in the summer than in the winter.
-The reason for this, Popular Mechanics explains, is the combination of hot roads and drivers who tend to take their vehicles farther and faster, and with heavier loads, in the summertime.
+A blown tire occurs more often in the summer than in the winter.
+The reason is the combination of hot roads and drivers who tend to take their vehicles farther faster and with heavier loads in the summertime.

 - A car with a blown tire is harder to control.
-A blown tire in the front of the car will likely make the car veer either to the left or to the right, depending on which side the blowout occurred.
+A blown tire in the front of the car will likely veer either to the left or the right, depending on the side of the blowout.
 A blown tire on the back of the vehicle, particularly when it occurs at high speed, may cause a condition known as a fishtail, in which the rear of the car begins to skid.
-As the NHTSA notes, a front tire blowout will be felt more in the steering of the vehicle, while a blowout to a back tire will be experienced more in the body of the vehicle.
+A driver will feel a front tire blowout more in the steering of the vehicle, while they experience a blowout to a back tire more in the vehicle’s body.

-- High profile vehicles such as commercial trucks, vans, or SUVs have an increased chance of rolling over due to the loss of vehicle control caused by a tire blowout.
+- High-profile vehicles such as commercial trucks, vans, or SUVs have an increased chance of rolling over from a tire blowout.

-- A tire bursting or blowing out can result in debris, including large pieces of rubber and steel cording, on the roadway that presents a hazard to other drivers.
+- A tire bursting or blowing out can result in debris, including large pieces of rubber and steel cording, on the road, presenting a hazard to other drivers.
 This is especially true with tractor-trailer tires.

-- Those who experience a tire blowout are typically forced to deal with the issue on the side of the road.
+- Those who experience a tire blowout typically must deal with the issue on the side of the road.
 Disabled vehicles on the side of the road are at an increased risk of being hit by other cars due to distracted drivers or not pulling far enough off the roadway to avoid becoming a traffic hazard.

-Some tire blowouts, such as those that are caused by impact, may be beyond your control.
-However, the key to avoiding tire blowouts caused by issues such as age or worn tread is through regular tire maintenance.
-Here are some additional tips for keeping your journey free from blown-out tires.
+Some tire blowouts, such as those caused by an impact, may be beyond your control.
+However, regular tire maintenance is the key to avoiding tire blowouts caused by age or worn tread.

 - Regularly inspect your tires.
 You should check tire equipment, your tread, and your tire pressure once a month.
-Tires generally have treadwear indicators, which are raised sections that run in between the tire’s tread.
-When the tread is worn down to the point that it is level with the treadwear indicator, it is time to replace your tires.
+Tires generally have tread wear indicators raised sections that run between the tire’s tread.
+When the tread is worn down to the point that it is level with the tread wear indicator, it is time to replace your tires.
 Another way to check the tread is to place a penny in the tread with Lincoln’s head upside down and facing you.
-If you can see the top of Lincoln’s head, your tread is worn and you need to replace your tires.
+If you can see the top of Lincoln’s head, your tread is worn, and you need to replace your tires.

-- Selecting the right size tire.
+- Select the right size tire.
 A tire that is too big or too small for your vehicle may increase the risk of a blowout or other tire issues.
-When it comes time to replace your tires, be sure to select a size of tire that matches the original or that is recommended by the vehicle’s manufacturer.
+When it comes time to replace your tires, select a tire size that matches the original or that the vehicle’s manufacturer recommends.
 There should be a label on the edge of the driver’s side door that will tell you what size of tire your car takes.

 - Balancing and alignment are also an important part of regular tire maintenance.
 Every time you replace your tires, you should have the new ones balanced to ensure that your wheels turn properly and that they don’t cause the vehicle to shake or vibrate.
 Aligning the wheels of your tire prevents the car from veering right or left while driving on a level road and also prevents uneven wear.

-- Perhaps the most important part of tire maintenance is regularly checking your tire pressure.
-You should keep a tire pressure gauge in your vehicle at all times and should check the pressure in all of your tires, including your spare, once a month when the tires are cold—meaning you haven’t been driving on them for at least three hours.
-The level of pressure at which you should keep your tires should be listed on the label found on your driver’s side door or in your owner’s manual.
+- Check your tire pressure.
+You should keep a tire pressure gauge in your vehicle at all times and check the pressure in all of your tires, including your spare, once a month when the tires are cold meaning you haven’t been driving on them for at least three hours.
+The level of pressure at which you should keep your tires should be on the label found on your driver’s side door or in your owner’s manual.
 Newer vehicles have tire pressure monitoring that activates a warning when your tires are severely under-inflated.